aard-ai/Aardbench/README.md

 # Aardbench
-Aardbench - benchmark for use of AI tools with official and macroeconomic data
+Aardbench - a benchmark for use of AI tools with official and macroeconomic data

 # License